 Homeowners should also take care to address any “attractive nuisances” that could be dangerous to small children who can’t appreciate the risk.
 For instance, a “No Trespassing” sign may not be effective if your neighbor’s four-year-old sees your backyard pool and thinks it looks like fun.

-In general, it’s best to build a fence around a pool or pond to prevent a drowning hazard.
+In general, it’s advisable to build a fence around a pool or pond to prevent drowning hazards.
 Likewise, if you keep old appliances on the property, removing the doors can prevent a curious child from becoming trapped in one.

 Learn More From a Boca Raton Personal Injury Law Firm